Historiography of the United Kingdom: History of Parliament

 In 1951 scholars receive national funding for a collaborative "History of Parliament".
 An editorial board comprised leading scholars, most notably Sir John Neale and Sir Lewis Namier.
 Years of energetic research demonstrated a commitment to the new technique of "prosopography", or quantitative collective biography.
 However, Neale and Namier had sharply different interpretations of the project.
 Neale looked for definitive quantitative answers to specific technical questions, of the sort suggested by his traditional whiggish view of constitutional development.
 Namier, on the other hand, took a sociological approach to use the lives of MPs as an entry point to recreate the world of the governing classes.
-The editorial board was unable to synthesize the two approaches.
+The editorial board was unable to synthesise the two approaches.
 Namier's team moved faster through the documents, so much of the work followed his model.
 The Conservative government entered the debate, led by Harold Macmillan and civil servants who wanted a finished product rather than a never-ending project.
 Namier's ambition was curtailed and, after his death in 1960, his own section was completed by his assistant, John Brooke, in a more restricted format.

 History of the state

-The history of the state has been conceptualized first as a history of the ruling monarchs, and under Namier the study of individual personalities.
+The history of the state has been conceptualised first as a history of the ruling monarchs, and under Namier the study of individual personalities.
 Recently there has been a deeper exploration of the growth of state power.
 Historians have looked at the long 18th century, from about 1660 to 1837, from four fresh perspectives.
-The first, developed by Oliver MacDonagh, presented an expansive and centralized administrative state while deemphasizing the influence of Benthamite utilitarianism.
-The second approach, as developed by Edward Higgs, conceptualizes the state as an information-gathering entity, paying special attention to local registrars and the census.
+The first, developed by Oliver MacDonagh, presented an expansive and centralised administrative state while deemphasizing the influence of Benthamite utilitarianism.
+The second approach, as developed by Edward Higgs, conceptualises the state as an information-gathering entity, paying special attention to local registrars and the census.
 He brings in such topics as spies, surveillance of Catholics, the 1605 Gunpowder Plot led by Guy Fawkes to overthrow the government, and the Poor Laws, and demonstrates similarities to the surveillance society of the 21st century.
-John Brewer introduced the third approach with his depiction of the unexpectedly powerful, centralized 'fiscal-military' state during the eighteenth century.
+John Brewer introduced the third approach with his depiction of the unexpectedly powerful, centralised 'fiscal-military' state during the eighteenth century.
 Finally, there have been numerous recent studies that explore the state as an abstract entity capable of commanding the loyalties of those people over whom it rules.